slack-ruby/slack-ruby-client/README.md

 ## Stable Release

-You're reading the documentation for the **next** release of slack-ruby-client.
-Please see the documentation for the [last stable release, v0.5.4](https://github.com/dblock/slack-ruby-client/blob/v0.5.4/README.md) unless you're integrating with HEAD.
+You're reading the documentation for the **stable** release of slack-ruby-client, 0.6.0.
 See [UPGRADING](UPGRADING.md) when upgrading from an older version.

 ## Installation